 Huis van Steen – Another option close to nature is Huis van Steen (house of stone).
 Located close to the Batavia-Stad complex this bed and breakfast has a view over the water where you can see wild ducks, swans and maybe even deer.
 There’s also a sculpture garden, gallery and a tea house.
 Rooms start at 70 euros per night for two people (without breakfast) and they also have suites for four persons.
 Have a look at their website here.

 Apollo Hotel – If you are looking for a more traditional hotel-stay, then the Apollo Hotel in the city centre looks like a great option.
-The rooms look lovely and start from 80 euros a night for 2 people.
+The rooms look lovely and start at 80 euros a night for 2 people.
 I haven’t stayed here of course, but the Tasty Wok restaurant on the ground floor of the hotel is my favourite restaurant in Lelystad!
 This is a buffet restaurant but is the best buffet I have ever been to.
 They also cook fresh grill and stir-frys for you while you wait and the desserts, salads and sushi bars are amazing!
 If you are going to stay at the Apollo Hotel (or even if you’re not) I would definitely recommend Tasty Wok for an amazing all-you-can-eat experience.
 You can read more about the hotel here, and Tasty Wok here.

 AirBnBs– If you’re an AirBnB lover then there are a few pretty awesome looking places to stay in Lelystad on offer here as well.
-This listing is for a stay in a tower covered in ivy which looks gorgeous, and starts at 66 euros per night.
+This listing is for a stay in a tower covered in ivy which looks gorgeous and starts at 66 euros per night.
 This listing is for a cosy stay in a glasshouse and starts at 79 euros per night, and this charming cottage (with on-site sauna) starts at 50 euros per night!